Reagent RBCs

 • Composition

-• Larger sets of reagent RBCs, typically 11 to 20 different vials, each from a single Group O donor
+• Larger sets of reagent RBCs, typically 11 to 20 different vials, each from a single Group O: donor

 • Why Group O?: Same reason as screening cells – avoids ABO interference